 Now, turn back the clock to last April.
 I was watching the live stream of the Closing Ceremony of Star Wars Celebration.
 They announced Celebration 2016 would be in London, in my home town!
 No longer would I have Con-Envy, I could now be one of those people posting photos online!
 Within 24 hours I had ordered three-day passes for Jason and I, exchanged several messages with friends about all the plans we were going to have to make and started a SWCE merchandise fund.

 Then finally, last week it arrived!
 I picked up our tickets from the event before the big day, so we could have a later start of the first day.
 The downside to this was that we missing out on getting wristbands for the Rogue One panel.
-On the plus side we avoided a lot of the queues.
-Although we still had to queue for over 30 minutes to get our bags searched but then we walked straight in.
+On the plus side, we avoided a lot of the queues.
+Although we still had to queue for over 30 minutes to get our bags searched and then we walked straight in.

 Once inside we headed straight for the “Ahsoka: Untold Tales” panel.
 Jason and I both love The Clone Wars and Star Wars: Rebels.
 Snips, is definitely our favourite character, so the idea of hearing more about her from the creators excited us.